yezz123/JeffQL/README.md

 ## JeffQL :rocket:

-> Note : This is one of my learning path project on how i can code GraphQL in different environments ex.
+> Note : Note : This is one of my learning path projects about how coding GraphQL in different environments ex.
 Django | Flask | FastAPI :heart:

-> I choose this Name JeffQL cause i have a Low level Friend with a Nickname Jeff i wish he understand that Python and JavaScript is the future :rocket:
+> I chose the name JeffQL as I have a low level friend goes by the nickname Jeff and  I wish would understand that Python and JavaScript are the future :rocket:

 - A Simple fastAPI authentication & Login API using GraphQL and JWT.